alexdiwa/cocobuds/README.md

 ### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other. ###

 In the previous short answer question, we provided a description of the models we employed in our app and a higher-level description of the way they interact according to our designed ERD.
 Within this, however, are multiple associations (one-to-one, one-to-many and many-to-many) through which we gain the key functionality of our app.
-As the User model is the primary model of our app, we will discuss our active record associations from the 'perspective' of the User.

-* User attributes: Location and Skill
+1. User attributes: Location and Skill
-  * Location (one-to-many): Each user has one location, but each location has many users.
+  - Location (one-to-many): Each user has one location, but each location has many users.
 Locations are pre-defined and users can select one and only one.
-  * Skill (many-to-many): Each user has many skills, and each skill has many users.
+  - Skill (many-to-many): Each user has many skills, and each skill has many users.
 This association is defined through a join table called users_skills.
 As such, both our User and Skill models have a has-many association to users_skills.
 Users can select multiple skills and have these stored in the join table.

-* User interaction: Message, Conversation and Follow
+2. User interaction: Message, Conversation and Follow
 - Message:
   * User to message (one-to-many): Each user has many messages, and each message belongs to a user.
-We define a user id for each messages which corresponds to the id of the user who sends the message.
+We define a user id for each message which corresponds to the id of the user who sends the message.
   * Message to conversation (one-to-many): Each message belongs to a conversation, and each conversation has many messages.
 The conversation acts as a container for messages, but is defined only between two unique users.
   * User to conversations (one-to-many): Each conversation belongs to two individual users (defined as a sender and receiver), and each user can be engaged in multiple conversations.